 Summer has officially arrived and with it those long, hot days with their long, balmy evenings.
 Where better to spend them than at the beach?
 Read our top tips on how to spend a perfect day at the beach in Malaga.

 Covid-19 measures on Malaga beaches

-As you’re well aware, summer 2020 is a bit different!
-Malaga beaches opened again to the public in early June with some strict health and safety measures designed to keep covid-19 at bay.
+As you’re well aware, summer 2021 is a bit different!
+As they did last year, Malaga beaches have strict health and safety measures designed to keep covid-19 at bay.
 They include:

-- They are cleaned every night and raked during the day (there are 2 shifts of cleaning staff).
+- Beaches are cleaned every night and raked during the day (there are 2 shifts of cleaning staff).

-- Showers are working and regularly disinfected as are handrails and litter bins.
+- Showers are regularly disinfected as are handrails and litter bins.

 - You must be 2m away from other people (there are ‘beachguards’ enforcing this).